Harrison Medical Center - Bremerton

-Jennifer Quimby, MD, Chief of Staff
+Malcolm Winter, MD, Chief of Staff

 Jim Civilla, Past Chair

 Jim Civilla has served on Harrison’s board of directors since 2005.
 The Port Orchard resident participates in Relay for Life and has volunteered for the South Kitsap School District and has coached youth sports.
 A CPA in the private sector for over four decades, Jim is part owner of Westbay Auto Parts, Inc., and also serves as a commissioner of the Kitsap Public Utility, District 1.
 He is a member of the Washington Society of Certified Public Accountants, American Institute of Certified Public Accounts and Kitsap Economic Development Alliance.
-He also serves on the CHI Franciscan Health Board of Directors.
+He also serves on the CHI Franciscan Board of Directors.

-Mike Hoffman, CHI-FH Board Representative
+Mike Hoffman, CHI-Franciscan Board Representative

-Mike Hoffman, member of the CHI Franciscan Health Board of Directors, has 27 years of management experience in the pharmaceutical industry.
+Mike Hoffman, member of the CHI Franciscan Board of Directors, has 27 years of management experience in the pharmaceutical industry.
 He also continues to be a member of the American Heart Association, Gig Harbor YMCA, Leukemia Society, Tacoma Yacht Club, University of Washington Tyee Club and Young Life.

-Denny Hunthausen, CHI-FH Board Representative
+Denny Hunthausen, CHI-Franciscan Board Representative

 Dennis Hunthausen, agency director, vice president of Catholic Community Services of Western Washington, with over two decades in Human Services Administration.
-Denny was appointed to Harrison’s Board of Directors in 2016, and has served on the CHI Franciscan Health Board of Directors since 2010.
+Denny was appointed to Harrison’s Board of Directors in 2016, and has served on the CHI Franciscan Board of Directors since 2010.
 He is also a member of the Homeownership Center of Tacoma Board, as well as the Tacoma/Pierce Affordable Housing Consortium Board.

 Anita McIntyre, MD